qwerty084/vue3-chessboard/README.md

 ## Setup:

 - Just install the package and import the component in your project, like shown above.
-- Dont forget to include the stylesheet: <br>
+- Don't forget to include the stylesheet: <br>
   `import 'vue3-chessboard/style.css';`

 <br>